gatsbyjs/gatsby/docs/blog/2020-03-30-Fast-Secure-Flexible-MagMutual/index.md

 ---
-title: Fast, Secure, and Flexible':' MagMutual.com Taps the Power of Gatsby + Drupal 8
+title: Fast, Secure, and Flexible: MagMutual.com Taps the Power of Gatsby + Drupal 8
 date: 2020-03-30
 author: Tara Arnold
 excerpt: MagMutual’s web team built their new site using Gatsby, harnessed to Drupal 8, to deliver easily managed content and customer experience, incredibly fast.